-PROJECT: PROGRAM DESIGN, MANAGEMENT AND EVALUATION - EQUITY BEFORE BIRTH

-"I was able to combine our capacity-building grants to hire four new staff members to support me in this work.
+PROJECT: PROGRAM DESIGN, MANAGEMENT AND EVALUATION - EQUITY BEFORE BIRTH "I was able to combine our capacity-building grants to hire four new staff members to support me in this work.
 Three of our team members are now full-time and we have increased our ability to serve families, meet needs, and plan for sustainability.
 The new Chieftess of Staff is key to streamlining culture and policies, creating an organizational chart, getting performance reviews in order, and so much more.
 We've also hired a Family Sponsorship Coordinator to focus on connecting families to critical support.
 The organization had a waitlist of 40-50 families but that no longer exists thanks to the coordinator's work!"

-Joy Spencer, Executive Director
+Joy Spencer, Executive Director serving people of color in the region to strengthen their operations WHAT'S NEXT The realities of a global pandemic have exacerbated existing struggles of many nonprofits, and as we look to the future, there is always more we can do to foster a successful nonprofit community.
+In collaboration with our nonprofit partners, our strategic priorities for the next three years include:

-9 organizations led by and serving people of color in the region to strengthen their operations. \$290,000
+9 organizations led by and serving people of color in the region to strengthen their operations.